The 7th Voyage of Sinbad: Film score

 The music score for The 7th Voyage of Sinbad was composed by Bernard Herrmann, better known at the time for his collaboration with the director Alfred Hitchcock, and composing the film scores to Citizen Kane and The Day the Earth Stood Still.
 Herrmann went on to write the scores for three other Harryhausen films: Mysterious Island, The 3 Worlds of Gulliver, and Jason and the Argonauts.
 Of the four, Harryhausen regarded the score for The 7th Voyage of Sinbad as being the finest, due to the empathy Herrmann's main title composition evoked for the subject matter.

 The soundtrack producer Robert Townson, who re-recorded the score in 1998 with the Royal Scottish National Orchestra, described the music as rich and vibrant, commenting: "I would cite The 7th Voyage of Sinbad as one of the scores which most validates film music as an art form and a forum where a great composer can write a great piece of music.
 As pure composition, I would place Sinbad beside anything else written this century and not worry about it being able to stand on its own".

+Box office

+In the United States and Canada, the film earned $3.2 million in rentals upon release.
+It went on to gross $9 million in US revenue from 13,846,000 ticket sales.
+In France, the film sold 1,009,546 tickets, equivalent to an estimated in revenue.
+(Note: See Film industry.)
+In the Soviet Union, the film sold 70.1 million tickets, equivalent to an estimated in revenue.
+(Note: See Film industry.)
+Worldwide, the film grossed an estimated from ticket sales.